PhuNH/hugo-gettext/README.md

 # hugo-gettext

-I18n for Hugo with gettext
+I18n with gettext for Hugo.

 ## Install